sonic-net/SONiC/doc/database/multi_namespace_db_instances.md

 ## The Multi NPU/namespace architecture

 In the mulit NPU architecture, there is a database docker service started in the linux host, we call this the "global DB" service.
-The redis database spawned by this service is run in the linux host network namespace and stores the system wide attributes like AAA, syslog, ASIC to interface name mapping etc. There will be addional network namespaces created and it would match the number of NPU's in the system.
+The redis database spawned by this service is run in the linux host network namespace and stores the system wide attributes like AAA, syslog, ASIC to interface name mapping etc. There will be additional network namespaces created and it would match the number of NPU's in the system.
 Each namespace will have the services to create docker instances for database, swss, syncd, teamd, bgp etc.

 There will be a config_db.json file per database service, the naming would be config_db.json for the "global DB" and config_db{NS}.json for the database service in the {NS} namespace.